 Experienced agents are unlikely to cut their commission.
 Why try negotiating with a full-price agent for lower commissions when I am a top-producing Utah real estate agent that makes it my business to offer rebates?

-Yes, everyone with a smartphone or computer can search for their next home without a real estate agent.
+Everyone with a smartphone or computer can search for their next home without a real estate agent.
 About a decade ago, Multiple Listing Services (MLS) across the country started sharing all homes for sale through Internet Data Exchanges (IDX) to any website willing to pay for the listing feed.
-Thousands of agent and brokerage websites and sites like Zillow or Reator.com display every home for sale in Utah.
+Thousands of agent and brokerage websites and sites like Zillow or Realtor.com display every home for sale in Utah.

 However, real estate agents have additional information like the past sale price not available on public websites.
 Utah is a non-disclosure state, meaning the only way to know the exact price a home sold for is by working directly with the agents that have access to that information.

 Agents tour hundreds, even thousands, of homes a year, which means they have a finger on the market's pulse.
 They know how to structure purchase offers to put the buyer in the best position to get their offer accepted.
 It's up to the buyer to take their agent's suggestions.
 Some buyers find this to be difficult.

 Access to homes online may have become easier, but once you find a home online, you still need to access the actual home to see if it's as nice as the professional photographer makes it appear on a computer screen.
 Many buyers believe they'll go directly to the listing agent.
 This may work occasionally, but the listing agent is often too busy with their clients to take time out of their busy schedule for a stranger requesting a showing.
 Many agents make it their policy NOT to show their listings.

 Call me, and I will provide you with past sales data to make an informed offer, schedule home tours, and return 50% of my commission.